AlekzanderKosakowski/lcurve/README.md

 Longitudes are considered "upstream" only within -5\*stsp1i_fwhm_long1 of the impact spot center.
 All other longitudes are considered "downstream" and use stsp1i_fwhm_long2 to simulate Gaussian decay with an exponential tail, allowing the smeared spot to smoothly extend nearly the full 360 degrees around the stellar surface.
 The animation below shows an exaggerated effect for demonstration.

 ![Example direct-impact accretion binary with "starspot" advection.](figures/direct_impact_advection_spot.gif)

+### 4) Filter curve integration

+I've added a new optional parameter to the parameters.txt file named "filter", which allows the software to calculate flux values by integrating across a given preset filter profile.
+The original lcurve behavior is to return the single-wavelength flux.
+Setting filter=none will revert to this behavior.
+Setting filter={filename} will use the filter curve provided in the file found at "/filter_curves/filename".
+The name is case-sensitive and must match the filename exactly, or it will throw an error.